Skip to content ↓

 Kirsten graduated from Southampton University with a 2:1 BA Combined honours in Iberian and Latin American Studies.

-Kirsten joined us in April 2019 from Haydon School where she worked as Head of MFL managing a faculty that offered four foreign languages to A level including Mandarin since 2017 but had worked in the school as Head of Spanish since 2004.
+Kirsten joined us in April 2019 from Haydon School where she worked as Head of MFL managing a faculty that offered four foreign languages to A level, including Mandarin, since 2017, but has worked in the school as Head of Spanish since 2004.

 Teacher in Charge of Spanish: Una Vandra-Sen

-Una joined Pinner High School in September 2019 as a Spanish Teacher having spent the last 5 years working at Brentford School for Girls in the MFL department.
-Una graduated with a BA (Hons) French and Spanish with Management from the University of Hull.
+Una joined Pinner High School in September 2019 as a Spanish Teacher, having spent the last 5 years working at Brentford School for Girls in the MFL department.
+Una graduated with a BA (Hons) in French and Spanish with Management from the University of Hull.

 In her free time she enjoys travelling, cooking and spending time with her family.